Like with us adults, toddlers should also have a comfy pillow to get a good night’s sleep.

 Having these certifications ensures that a product is tested and reviewed to be chemical-free and safe for all babies!

 When it comes to organic material, having a GOTS certification is the BEST indicator that it’s safe and chemical-free.

-A pillow that has a GOTS certification is tested and reviewed using strict toxicity and safety requirements.
+An organic pillow that has a GOTS certification is tested and reviewed using strict toxicity and safety requirements.

 Besides checking if the material is safe, GOTS also checks if the environmental, social, and human safety standards are also met.

 Pillow manufacturers who make these products also shouldn’t be in harsh working conditions like forced labor, excessive working hours, and work in hazardous environments!

 If a pillow is GOTS certified, it means that the material is made of AT LEAST 95% certified organic fibers.
 It also means that the pillow was made ethically, so that’s a plus!